vishal-vaghasiya/interview-questions-ios/SwiftUI.md

 - @Binding changes
 - Environment value changes

-It compares new view with previous one using diffing.
+It compares the new view with the previous one using diffing.

 ### Easy Remember:
 State change = UI refresh.